2KAbhishek/utils.nvim/README.md

 -- using `setup` function:
 require("utils").setup({
-    open_dir_provider = "telescope"
+    fuzzy_provider = "telescope"
 })
 ```

-Currently, there is only a single configurable option `open_dir_provider` which allows the user to switch the backend for the `open_dir` function provided by the plugin.
+Currently, there is only a single configurable option `fuzzy_provider` which allows the user to switch the backend for the `open_dir` function provided by the plugin.
 The default is to use Telescope, with the option of switching to fzf-lua instead.

 ## 🚀 Usage